 ‘Red Rain’ is one of my favourite tracks from that record.
 It’s a good example of a band playing together with a lot of energy and again, I think from Daniel Lanois’ input, there’s a respect for the moment.
 So many times in studios you see people desperately trying to get the best possible sound, but they let the moment go because they want to get something right or fixed, or they know that this bit can be improved, but the moment is something instinctively that you feel and if you get that great performance everything else will bow to it.
 And you can fix a lot of things afterwards.
 But, if you get the best sound but you don’t get the great performance, you have nothing.
 And it’s so easy to forget that in the studio.

-“Sledgehammer was obviously a big track from that record and was in part an homage to the music I grew up with.
-I loved soul music and this was a chance to work with some of the brass players who worked with Otis Redding.
-He was my all-time favourite singer.
-It was a fun thing to do around a great groove.”
+‘Sledgehammer’ was obviously a big track from that record and that was, in part, homage to the music that I grew up with.
+I loved soul music, blues music and that was a chance to work with some of the brass players that had worked with Otis Redding, who’s my all time favourite singer.
+It was a fun thing to do, but again that was built around a great groove and a good feel.

 ‘Mercy Street’ was a much more atmospheric piece, but important for me, and was inspired by the works of the poet Anne Sexton whose book I came across in a New York bookstore one time and really fell in love with this wonderfully rich poetry.

 ‘In Your Eyes’ was the first thing that I’d recorded, I think, with Youssou and it was very important for that reason.
 It was around the time I was going to Africa and really getting inspired by a lot of the music I was hearing there, particularly rhythmically and vocally.
 I’ve described Youssou’s voice as “liquid gold” and I think when he comes in singing on that track it’s just a fantastic moment.
 We’ve since gone on to do a lot of other things, but that was one of the most exciting.